UFOT Research Interdisciplinary. Innovative. impactful. Leading the Way Towards the Greater Good.

-The University of Florida (UF) is a member of the prestigious Association of American Universities, and is ranked 9th among public research universities in the country.
+The University of Florida (UF) is a member of the prestigious Association of American Universities and the UF Department of Occupational Therapy (UFOT) is ranked 4th among public research universities for its graduate program.
 The UF Department of Occupational Therapy is housed in the College of Public Health and Health Professions, providing a rich environment for research collaborations.
-Research funding within the College is first among all similar colleges in North America.
+The college ranks ninth in NIH funding among accredited schools of public health at public universities.
 Research funding in the OT Department is among the top in the United States.
-Researcher profiles, Publications, Centers, the RTI Driving Simulator Lab and the Rehabilitation Research Career Development initiatives are described in this section of our website.
+Researcher and PhD student profiles, publications, research labs, centers, the RTI Driving Simulator Lab, and the Rehabilitation Research Career Development initiatives are described in further detail on our website.

 UFOT hosts training grants to prepare future researchers and scholar-practitioners to contribute to the field, including:

 Interdisciplinary Related Services Personnel Preparation for Early Childhood

 Funded by US Department of Education